pluralsh/plural-artifacts/prefect/plural/docs/getting-started.md

 3) Run the file locally python test_flow.py
 ```

-If everything is functioning, you should see a flow run on the Plural hosted Prefect Orion UI.
+If everything is functioning, you should see a flow run on the Plural hosted Prefect Server UI.

 *Guide contributed by @reeves from the Plural Discord.*